Post Brexit intellectual property rights

 There is provision to opt-out if the trade mark owner does not wish to own a comparable UK trade mark.
 However, it is not possible to opt-out if the mark has been used in the UK by the registered owner or with their consent; if the mark is subject to an assignment, licence, security interest or other agreement or document; or if there are pending proceedings based on the comparable UK trade mark.

 Opt-out requests can only be made after 01 January 2021.
-Any requests made before then will not be valid.
-A form relating to this request will be available after 01 January 2021.
+Any requests made before then were not valid.
+A form relating to this request is now available.
 It is a legal requirement to advise interested third parties for the opt-out to have effect.
 You must confirm that such action has been taken.

 If an opt-out has been exercised in circumstances where it was not permitted, the comparable UK trade mark may be reinstated.

-The comparable UK trade mark will retain the same renewal date as the corresponding EUTM.
-Once the comparable UK trade mark has been created a separate renewal fee will need to be paid to both the UKIPO and EUIPO.
+The comparable UK trade mark will retain the same renewal date as the corresponding EUTM and renewal fees will need to be paid to both the UKIPO and the EUIPO in future.

 EU trade marks that expire six months after 01 January 2021

-Where an EUTM is due for renewal after 01 January 2021, early payment of the fee with the EUIPO, prior to 01 January 2021 will have no effect (in the UK) and renewal fees will still be payable at the UKIPO.
+Where an EUTM is due for renewal after 01 January 2021, early payment of the fee with the EUIPO, prior to 01 January 2021 will have had no effect (in the UK) and renewal fees are be payable at the UKIPO.

-EU trade marks which have expired before 01 January 2021
+EU trade marks which expired before 01 January 2021

-A comparable UK trade mark will be created in the following scenarios:
+A comparable UK trade mark will have been created in the following scenarios:

 - The EUTM has expired in the six months prior to 01 January 2021.

-- The EUTM has not been subject to a late renewal action at the EUIPO and is still within its six-month late-renewal period.
+- The EUTM was not subject to a late renewal action at the EUIPO and was still within its six-month late-renewal period.